Welcome To Sacramento Law Group

 Sample Chapter 13 Fees

 Chapter 13 bankruptcy is usually more expensive than Chapter 7 because it is more complicated and involves a longer period of representation.
 First, a Chapter 13 plan must be created by a Sacramento bankruptcy attorney.
 Second, the representation continues over the life of the Chapter 13 plan (3-5 years).
-Consequently, Chapter 13 cases may cost $3,500 or more for a nonbusiness case and $5,000 or more for a business case.
+Consequently, Chapter 13 cases may cost $4,000 or more for a nonbusiness case and $6,000 or more for a business case.
 However, Sacramento Law Group typically only charges $2,000 before filing with the remainder of the fee paid through the chapter 13 plan over 3-5 years.
 Again, these are only sample fees.
-To receive an accurate price-quote our Sacramento bankruptcy attorney must evaluate the specific facts of your case, just as any responsible lawyer would.
+To receive an accurate price-quote our bankruptcy attorney must evaluate the specific facts of your case, just as any responsible lawyer would.
 To receive an accurate quote call our Sacramento bankruptcy lawyer at (916) 596-1018 and schedule a free consultation.

 Why Transparent Billing?

 Because we think it’s fair.
-Sacramento Law Group wants you to understand the total cost of achieving debt relief; that’s why our Sacramento bankruptcy attorney quotes a flat fee that includes the cost of obtaining a credit report and taking the required education courses.
+Sacramento Law Group wants you to understand the total cost of achieving debt relief; that’s why our bankruptcy attorney quotes a flat fee that includes the cost of obtaining a credit report and taking the required education courses.

 Chapter 7 Bankruptcy

 Chapter 7 is dubbed the “liquidation” bankruptcy, but most Chapter 7 cases do not involve the sale or liquidation of assets.
 In fact, most Chapter 7 cases are “no asset” cases since there are no nonexempt assets to liquidate.
 As your attorney will tell you, in Chapter 7 there are exempt and nonexempt assets.
 Exempt assets entitle the owner to all or part of the cash value of the asset.
-In real life, if an asset is entirely or mostly exempt the Trustee won’t incur the cost of liquidating it only to give the money to its owner.
+In real life, if an asset is entirely or mostly exempt under California bankruptcy exemption law the Trustee won’t incur the cost of liquidating it only to give the money to its owner.
 Consequently, people filing for Chapter 7 usually do not lose assets that are entirely or mostly exempt.
 In contrast, nonexempt assets can be sold in Chapter 7 by the Trustee.
 After selling an asset, the Trustee will distribute the proceeds to creditors.

 Chapter 13 Bankruptcy